jstromsoe/reach-docs/docs/reachview-app.md

 #### Connecting Reach to your Wi-Fi network

-After connecting to the network hosted by reach, open a web browser on your smartphone, tablet or laptop and type either **http://reach.local:5000** or **http://192.168.42.1:5000** in the address bar.
+After connecting to the network hosted by Reach, open a web browser on your smartphone, tablet or laptop and type either **http://reach.local:5000** or **http://192.168.42.1:5000** in the address bar.
 Choose your Wi-Fi network (e.g. a hotspot on your smartphone) and enter a password.
 Hit **Submit** and wait for a minute.
 Reach will disable its own hotspot and try to connect to your Wi-Fi network.

 ![reach_wifi_setup.png](img/reachview-app/reach_wifi_setup.png)